1938 Auckland Rugby League season: Auckland Māori (Tāmaki) representative season

 Auckland Māori only played one match during the season.
 The club competition ran much longer than it had in previous seasons and the New Zealand side went on a mid season tour of Australia meaning that there were relatively few opportunities for representative matches.
 On June 6 they played an Auckland Pākehā side at Carlaw Park and won 26 to 21.

 Tāmaki (Auckland Māori) representative matches played and scorers

+Mihaka Panapa came on to replace Ted Brimble in their match just before half time after Brimble injured his leg.